Jerenus/GettingAndCleaningData/README.md

 ```

-Merge the training and the test sets
+Merges the training and the test sets to create one data set
 ------------------------------------

 Concatenate the data tables.